-The RAMOSE application file handles the following aspects: service builder for running API operations, definition of built-in filters and refinement mechanisms, SPARQL query dispatcher, results format converter (either in CSV or JSON), generation of HTML documentation, setting up of a web server for testing purposes.
+The RAMOSE application file handles the following aspects: service builder for running API operations, definition of built-in filters and refinement mechanisms, SPARQL query dispatcher, results format converter (either in CSV or JSON), generation of HTML documentation, and setting up of a web server for testing and monitoring purposes.

-Each RAMOSE configuration document contains metadata of the REST API service (name, contacts, license, description, etc.), the URL of the SPARQL endpoint to use, the optional specification of a Python file containing functions that can be used to pre-process the API call input parameters and/or to post-process the result of the execution of the SPARQL query, and the definition of all the operations.
-Each operation must specify the SPARQL query to run against the SPARQL endpoint, the URL to call the operation which includes also the name and shape of its input parameters, the HTTP method to use for the request, optional pre-processing/post-processing functions to execute before/after the execution of the SPARQL query, the types of all the fields returned by the operation, and additional documentation text (description of the operation, example of use, and an exemplar output in JSON).
+The application file accepts one or more configuration files in order to set up the services (one configuration file for each of the services) and creates the APIs documentation and a web dashboard for testing and monitoring the API.
+Each RAMOSE configuration document contains metadata of one REST API service (name, contacts, license, description, etc.), the URL of the SPARQL endpoint to use, the optional specification of a Python file containing functions that can be used to pre-process the API call input, parameters and/or to post-process the result of the execution of the SPAROL query, and the definition of all the operations.
+Each operation must specify the SPARQL query to run against the SPARQL endpoint, the URL to call the operation which includes also the name and shape of its input parameters, the HTTP method to use for the request, optional pre-processing/post-processing function names (defined in external libraries) to execute before/after the execution of the SPARQL query, the types of all the fields returned by the operation, an additional description of the operation, an example of use, and an exemplar output in JSON.

-As shown in Figure 2, every time someone executes an operation, the related URL of the call is parsed and the values of the input parameters are retrieved according to the shape (i.e. data type and textual form) specified in the configuration file.
-The preprocessing functions are executed on the specified input parameters.
+As shown in Figure 2, every time someone executes an operation, the URL of the call is parsed, and the values of the input parameters are retrieved according to the shape (i.e. data type and textual form) specified in the configuration file.
+The pre-processing functions are executed on the specified input parameters.

-Following this preprocessing, any input parameter included in the SPARQL query of the operation between [[...]] is replaced with its current value, and finally the SPARQL query is performed against the SPARQL endpoint according to the HTTP method specified.
-When the SPARQL endpoint returns a result, RAMOSE runs the post-processing functions on it, applies filters and refinements if specified in the call URL, and converts the results either into CSV or into JSON according to what has been specified in the request.
+Following this pre-processing, any input parameter included in the SPARQL query of the operation between [[...]] is replaced with its current value, and finally the SPARQL query is performed against the SPARQL endpoint according to the HTTP method specified.
+When the SPARQL endpoint returns a result, RAMOSE runs the post-processing functions on it.
+Post-processing allows one to perform simple tasks, such as data cleansing or normalisation, or more sophisticated processes, such as cross dataset queries for integrating results.
+After post-processing, RAMOSE applies filters and refinements if specified in the call URL and converts the results either into CSV or into JSON according to what has been specified in the request.
 Where JSON is chosen as the output format, it is possible to ask RAMOSE, via a particular refinement parameter included in the call URL, to transform the default JSON outcome into a more structured one.
-An example of the whole process is presented in Figure 2.